TalonDragon000/Hom3Town/README.md

 # Hom3Town
 Your WEB3 forever home

+## What is Hom3Town?

+**Hom3Town** is a "starter world" for anyone wanting to get into the WEB3 gaming space (or anything really.
+It can expand A LOT).
+The onboarding process is gamified in a way that *feels* like you are starting a normal browser RPG.
+The catch is that all your basic needs for WEB3 integration automatically gets setup for you in the backend.
+It doesn't require you to know anything about WEB3 or how it works (UNTIL you need it).

+__What users initially see:__
+- character creation
+- home creation
+- visit the neighborhood (friends homes)
+- visit the town (main trading and RPG hub)
+- earn coins for exploration, completing quests, etc.

+__What users DON'T initially see:__
+- logging in the first time auto-creates an account abstracted smart wallet for the user (hopefully with account retrieval methods probably from multi-sig type permissions). no KYC required.
+- character is a NFT, gas sponsored free mint with limited choices as a "starter NFT."
+This is the "low hanging fruit" that has no mint cap to allow users the ability to enter the ecosystem and be part of the community. the dashboard looks like a "home" and acts as the central hub for all of the player's NFT and token storage.
+- the home is initially all off-chain and furniture customizable. eventually it can "read" the user's wallet to allow NFT unlocks to display in their home
+- the town is essentially a marketplace that looks and feels like an RPG town. each building is a separate "shop" that holds different items. all shops have the option to sell both off-chain $COIN and on-chain $TOKEN (or something, idk yet lol).
+Initially, the town will have one shop for furniture, clothing, and a bank. anyone will eventually be allowed to open their own shops and sell (or trade) whatever they want in it.
+- the town will also have a bulletin board for quests, notices, etc. Quests will probably initially allow users to earn and use off-chain $COIN initially.
+If the player decides they want to open their own shop, they will be able to accept on-chain $TOKEN to build their "premium" piggy bank.
+- More "Towns" can be created outside of Hom3Town for players to explore.
+This would come in the form of other creator's "worlds."

 ## Hom3Town Wiki
 Visit the wiki to view progress, updates, thoughts, etc. Check back often, as most write-ups will exist there for further explanations of future commits.
 Thanks! https://github.com/TalonDragon000/Hom3Town/wiki